 Advantages of Buying the Insurance

 Lump sum amount is paid at the time of diagnose, giving the policyholders the freedom to utilize it as per their convenience.
 Some other advantages are:

 - Treatment can be taken at home or in a hospital as the amount is paid before the treatment

 - The policy can be taken for a period of up to 30 years

 - High sum insured ranging from Rs.5 lakh – Rs.
 50 lakh

 - Tax benefits under Section 80(D) of the Income Tax Act, 1961

 Q1.
-What is a sub limit in critical illness insurance?
+What is a sub limit?